Accelerated Associate of Applied Science with a major in Nursing Program

 An in-depth study of micro-organisms, including classification, ecology, biochemistry, and genetics.
 Pathogenicity, epidemiology, and immunological responses are also considered.

-The academic policies of the School are designed to ensure that all students meet the schools’s academic standards for successful program completion and eventual licensure.
+The academic policies of the School are designed to ensure that all students meet the school’s academic standards for successful program completion and eventual licensure.
 Students are advised to be thoroughly familiar with these policies since they will be accountable for strict adherence to all academic policies and for maintenance of the ethical and legal standards of the School.

 Time Requirements for Program Completion